 What’s the bottom line: is coconut oil bad for me?

 No one food will make you healthy, just like no one food will make you unhealthy.
 This includes coconut oil.
-Coconut oil isn’t necessarily bad for you, but it isn’t particularly good for you either.
-Using this as a fat source from time to time is perfectly acceptable, as long as you are also including plenty of unsaturated fat in your diet as well.
+Using coconut oil as a fat source from time to time is perfectly acceptable, as long as you are also including plenty of unsaturated fat in your diet as well.

 Some saturated fat is ok to include in your diet as long as you are also eating lots of whole foods including vegetables, fruit, whole grains, beans and legumes, nuts and seeds, and different sources of unsaturated fat.
 I recommend varying your sources of saturated fats to widen the variety of nutrients you get – so one day use coconut oil, the next time use olive oil.
 Aim to keep saturated fat to less than 10% of calories, and when you decrease saturated fat in your diet, make sure you are replacing that with other, healthier sources of fat (like nuts, seeds, olive oil, or – my fav – avocados).